citizensadvice/react-combo-boxes/docs/searchers.md

 const [filteredOptions, onSearch, busy] = useSearch(fn, { initialOptions, debounce, minLength });
 ```

-Use a custom search function.  `async function (search: String): Array<Object>`.
+Use a custom search function.  `async function (search: String): any`.
 The search function can be an async function.
-It should return an array
+Usually it will return an array of results, but
-of search results.
+it can return anything.
 It can also return `null` which will keep the current set of results.

 This will set `busy` to true while searching, optionally can debounce search results, and prevents out-of-sync async returns
 from overwriting the results.